ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 Development and maintenance should be low effort, as the core implementation is in the renamer step, and typechecking would proceed as normal.

 The syntax is approachable for novice users and shouldn't be an extra barrier to understand.

+``COMPLETE`` is not possible in this proposal, since it's not possible to mark completeness with ``ViewPatterns``.
+A future proposal with TH (e.g. ``$Foo.123``) could generate patterns that would be recognized as complete, but that's out of scope of this proposal.

 Backward Compatibility
 ----------------------